Fraud Detection

 - Phishing: Phishing emails requesting sensitive information.

-- Social Media Fraud: Social media fraud includes creating fake accounts or malicious links on social platforms.
+- Social Media Fraud: Social media fraud includes creating fake accounts or malicious links on social media platforms.

 How Does Fraud Detection Work?